rotheconrad/F100_Prok_Recombination/README.md

-# F100 as a signal for prokaryote recombination
+# Investigating the role of homologous recombination in driving sequence-discrete units at the species and intra-species levels.

 ![F100 Recent Recombination Model with Complete level Genomes from NCBI RefSeq for 330 Species](https://github.com/rotheconrad/F100_Prok_Recombination/blob/main/00a_example_figures/01_Complete_Genomes_Model.png)